joebhakim/nuchad/DATA_DESCRIPTION.md

 This document provides a comprehensive overview of the medical dataset structure and variables, with a focus on the actual column names as they appear in the data file for use in modeling.

+## NBs on the strangeness of the data:

+- only like

 ## Data Structure

 The dataset is stored in CSV format with the following columns in order: